XAI4DRL/XAI4DRL.github.io/index.md

 ## **Topics**

 The topics include <u>but are not limited to</u>:
+- XAI methods for Deep Learning
-- Novel XAI methods (*post-hoc, ante-hoc*, model-agnostic, etc.);
+- Evaluation of XAI methods
-- Interpretable/Explainable deep reinforcement learning models;
+- Self-Explainable Deep Reinforcement Learning
+- Post-hoc methods for Deep Reinforcement Learning
+- XAI-based Augmentation for Deep Reinforcement Learning
+- Policies Interpretation
+- Current-trend and Challenges in explaining Deep Reinforcement Learning
-- XAI methods to extract learned strategies;
+- Reinforcement Learning-based XAI methods
-- How can we use explanations to improve DRL agents?
-- XAI evaluation: how can we assess the quality of explanations and their effectiveness?
+- Self-Explainable Deep Learning
+- Interpreting Reinforcement Learning
+- Debugging Deep Reinforcement Learning using XAI
-- Analysis of limitations of current XAI approaches;
+- Applications of Deep Reinforcement Learning combined with XAI to real-world tasks
 - Position papers on the topic of the workshop.
 <hr>

 Note: XAI methods applied to deep reinforcement learning models will be prefered for the selection of contribution do be presented during the workshop.
-However, we also welcome XAI methods applied do deep learning or classica

 # **Schedule**
  TBD